 A major part of a home’s value is the first impression it makes on potential buyers.
 That first impression comes from your home’s curb appeal, or how it looks from the street.
 If your home is aesthetically pleasing from the outside, prospective buyers will want to come through the front door to see the interior.

-Boost your home’s curb appeal by ensuring the landscaping is well-maintained.
+Ensure your landscaping is well-maintained.
 A yard that looks disheveled or dull isn’t going to be very attractive to passersby.
 Make sure that you water the lawn regularly for healthy grass growth.
 With a sprinkler system, optimal watering should only take about 60 to 90 minutes.
 If your landscaping is rather plain, plant flowers and shrubs or add an attractive walkway leading up to your front door.

 After improving the look of the outside of your house, turn your attention to the inside.
-Although you could probably tackle projects in every room of the house to make it more attractive, focus your attention on the kitchen and bathroom.
-When these rooms are outdated, they can keep your home from reaching its highest valuation.
-Update the fixtures and hardware, install modern countertops and flooring, and spring for new appliances if they are in your budget.
-These more minor upgrades will make a big difference in your home’s value.
+Although you could probably tackle projects in every room of the house to make it more attractive.

 Make it Energy-Efficient

 Depending on what area of the country you’re in, having energy conservation features in your home can have a major impact on its value.
 Many modern buyers are conscious about how their lifestyle impacts the environment and are looking for energy-efficient features that they won’t have to add themselves.